You can waterproof bathroom wood to protect it from water damage, beautify it, and increase its durability.

 - If needed, you can buff the finish using a polishing cloth.

 While the Tung oil coating is drying, don’t expose it to high humidity or water as it can damage the finish.
 Tung oil takes around 3 days to dry fully (cure).

 Polyurethane is a synthetic wood finish that creates a flexible moisture-resistant layer (barrier) over the bathroom wood and protects it from high moisture and water exposure.

 Polyurethane is one of the strongest sealers you can use for interior and exterior surfaces as its flexible finish that withstand high water amounts and temperature changes.

 Here’s how to use it:

 - Prep the surface.

-- Apply the first coat of polyurethane using a paintbrush or spray gun.
+- Apply the first polyurethane coat with a paintbrush or spray gun.
 You can also purchase ready-to-spray polyurethane cans.

-For example, a bathroom wood sealed with polyurethane lasts longer than one sealed with Tung oil.
-That’s because polyurethane is a stronger sealant and is more water-resistant than Tung oil.
-This means it protects the surface better and helps them last longer even if exposed to water.
+For instance, bathroom wood sealed with polyurethane lasts longer than when sealed with Tung oil.
+Polyurethane creates a stronger and more durable finish than Tung oil.